forward-motion/commentbox.io/README.md

 Before you begin, please create a project in the [CommentBox.io Dashboard](https://dashboard.commentbox.io).
 Click [here](https://commentbox.io/docs/dashboard) to learn more about the dashboard and how to use it.

+If you're looking for plugin installation for Wordpress, see [here](https://commentbox.io/docs/wordpress).

 ```bash
 npm install commentbox.io --save
 ```